johnsonbk/asynchronous_cesm/README.rst

 Test-driven development
 -----------------------

-Since these codes are meant to be run asynchronously on a distributed computing system, it is difficult to ensure whether they work as intended.
+Since these codes are meant to be run asynchronously on a distributed computing system, it isn't straightforward to ensure whether they work as intended.
 Therefore a suite of comprehensive tests is included with the code that can be used to help ensure the code still works as intended when it is modified.

 The test suite uses Python's standard `unittest <https://docs.python.org/3/library/unittest.html>`_ testing framework.